jsartin513/coding-challenge-soccer/README.md

-## The solution
+## The Solution

 To run the command line application, simply run `ruby generate_soccer_scores.rb`

-This will read the scores from `sample-input.txt` and print resluts to `default-output.txt`.
+This will read the scores from `sample-input.txt` and output results to `default-output.txt`.

+To run unit tests, run
+`bundle install`
+`bundle exec rake spec`

 ## The Problem